Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 ### With Gradle

 For Gradle, use the [shadow](https://github.com/johnrengelman/shadow) plugin.
+If you want the fat jar to be executable, you will need to specify a main class via the application plugin.

 ```groovy
 plugins {